Who we are

 They grew up before the internet and social media, when writing letters to people and places near and far was how people kept in touch, often in the form of stories to tell.
 Maybe the means of communication has changed but there is still power in a story well told, by someone who knows how to tell it.
 That power is enhanced by storytelling through the spoken word, an art form under threat of extinction.

-I am proud to be able to fund the Armstrong Bursary with the indomitable Liz Weir as the first recipient and first Libraries NI Storyteller in Residence, to spread the word and keep alive this most precious means of communicating with each other.
+I am proud to be able to fund the Armstrong Storytelling Trust with the indomitable Liz Weir as the first recipient and first Libraries NI Storyteller in Residence, to spread the word and keep alive this most precious means of communicating with each other.

 Based in County Antrim, she is a storyteller with an international reputation.
 Formerly children’s librarian for the city of Belfast, she now travels the world telling stories to adults and children.
 She organizes workshops, appears at major international festivals (including the National Storytelling Festival in Tennessee and the Australian National Storytelling Festival) and has performed in Germany, Australia, South Africa, Canada and the United States.
 Liz was the first winner of the International Storybridge Award from the National Storytelling Network which cited her “exemplary work promoting the art of storytelling within Ireland and between other countries,” and she was twice nominated for the Astrid Lindgren Award.